Worried About Your Open Liver Resection? Visit Our Tampa Liver Surgery Center Today

-For open liver resection, a surgical retractor is placed to properly expose the liver and the tumor, away from other abdominal organs such as stomach, intestines, and colon.
-The blood vessels feeding the lobe of the liver to be resected are carefully isolated and ligated.
-The line of demarcation on the liver surface is then identified.
-Liver ultrasound is routinely used to mark the border between the tumor and healthy liver parenchyma.
-A careful review of the intrahepatic anatomy to map the location of major vessels is crucial for a safe liver surgery.
-A computerized assessment of the liver volume (to be resected and to be preserved) is equally important to avoid a postoperative liver failure from not having adequate liver tissue after the resection.
+A computerized assessment of the liver volume (to be resected and preserved) is equally essential to prevent postoperative liver failure from not having adequate liver tissue after the resection.
 An experienced liver surgeon determines whether a preoperative portal vein embolization or portal vein ligation to induce future liver remnant hypertrophy is necessary in cases of marginal liver volume.
-Other factors such as history of chemotherapy, background liver cirrhosis, degree of liver steatosis, obesity, portal hypertension, ongoing biliary obstruction, and prior liver resections are all taken into consideration.
-This evaluation process is highly complexed, specialized and only available in dedicated liver surgery centers.
-Majority of community hospitals do not have this type of expertise and capabilities.
+Other factors such as the history of chemotherapy, background liver cirrhosis, degree of liver steatosis, obesity, portal hypertension, ongoing biliary obstruction, and prior liver resections are all considered.
+This evaluation process is highly complex, specialized, and only available in dedicated liver surgery centers.
+The majority of community hospitals do not have this type of expertise and capabilities.

 Intraoperative bleeding is carefully managed and minimized to achieve superior outcomes.
-The resected specimen is finally sent to pathology laboratory for a frozen section examination, in order to confirm absence of tumor cells at the liver resection margins.
-In a small number of patients, a concomitant bile duct resection with reconstruction is necessary (secondary to a direct tumor invasion) to gain a complete cancer removal.
-Once the open liver resection is complete, your liver surgeon may leave a small drain, which is later removed in a few days after the liver operation or during follow-up visit in the office.
-Open liver resection is technically challenging and physically demanding for the liver surgeon.
-It is therefore very important to see a liver specialist or liver surgeon with significant experience in liver resections, especially for the Major liver resections.
+The resected specimen is finally sent to a pathology laboratory for a frozen section examination to confirm the absence of tumor cells at the liver resection margins.
+In a few patients, a concomitant bile duct resection with reconstruction is necessary (secondary to a direct tumor invasion) to gain complete cancer removal.
+Once the open liver resection is complete, your liver surgeon may leave a small drain, which is later removed a few days after the liver operation or during a follow-up visit in the office.
+Open liver surgery is technically challenging and physically demanding for the liver surgeon.
+Therefore, it is imperative to see a liver specialist or liver surgeon with significant experience in liver resections, especially for major liver resections.